mwenge/tempest/atari_build/README.md

 ```

 The `MULT DEF` warnings don't see to make any difference.
 We get a binary output called `ALEXEC.LDA` that is byte-for-byte identical to the one
-both on the `historicalsource` disk and to the ROM files that float around the internet for playing Tempest on MAME.
+both on the `historicalsource` disk and that can be used to generate the ROM files that float around the internet for playing Tempest on MAME.

+## Let's Play
 To demonstrate this in detail, there are two Jupyter notebooks that allow you to patch, build, and play Tempest from its sources in this repository:
 * [Version 1](../notebooks/Build%20Tempest%20Sources%20for%20Version%201.ipynb)
 * [Version 2A(Alt)](../notebooks/Build%20Tempest%20Sources%20for%20Version%202A(Alt).ipynb)

 In each of these I've more or less automated the required steps.
+The source dump contains two versions of Tempest, which is why we have
+two builds to choose from.
 Another doc worth checking out contains the [steps for extracting the ROMS from
-the binaries that comes with the source dump](../notebooks/Reconstruct%20ROMs%20from%20Object%20FIles%20from%20Build%20with%20Failed%20Linking%20Step.ipynb) and playing them on MAME.
+the binaries that comes with the source dump](../notebooks/Reconstruct%20ROMs%20from%20Object%20FIles%20in%20the%20Tempest%20Source%20Dump.ipynb) and playing them on MAME.

-## About Our Emulated Build Environment
+## Sidenote: About Our Emulated Build Environment

 ### The Files in this Directory